Episode 95

 Julie Michelson: Yep.
 And, and even the, just, especially in the autoimmune world, the fatigue just expressing the level of fatigue I. Out comes the pad for an antidepressant.
 It's,

 Carol Lourie: A hundred percent.
 Now from our perspective, you have fatigue.
 Let's see what adrenal support you need.
-Let's see what's happening from your, with your [Page//00:11:00] mitochondrial.
+Let's see what's happening from your, with your [00:11:00] mitochondrial.
 So, How are they functioning your mitochondria?
 Let's see where your energy sources are coming.
 Let's see if you're eating food that doesn't agree with your body and you need to really, you know, clean up some aspects of what you're eating.

 Are you getting enough good sleep?
 I. Are you getting positive movement?
 You know what Julie Julie's work with Autoimmune is very similar to how I assist women recover their health and restore their life.
 With breast cancer, it's very similar because the foundation for all disease is inflammation.
 The foundation for breast cancer is inflammation.